How many votes does a dentist need to appear on the list?

-Eight of the state’s 21 counties—including five thinly populated southern counties—each have fewer than 2 percent of the state’s licensed dentists.
-That makes it hard for dentists in those counties to get a statistically significant number of votes.
-However, by lowering the number of votes needed in those areas, we’ve assured that the eight southern counties have 93 dentists on the list, or 16 percent.
+Eight of the state’s 21 counties—including five thinly populated southern counties—each have only 2 percent or less of the state’s licensed dentists.
+That makes it difficult for dentists in those counties to get a statistically significant number of votes.
+However, by lowering the number of votes needed in those areas, we’ve enabled the eight southern counties to place 124 dentists on the list, or 19 percent.

-I seem to see the same names on this list every year.
+I seem to see some of the same names on this list every year.
 Does it change?

 Yes!
-This year’s list has 110 names that were not on last year’s list.
-That’s 18.6 percent of the total 593 Top Dentists.
+This year’s list has 44 names that were not on last year’s list.
+That’s almost 7 percent of the total 637 Top Dentists.